Home » National Parks » Great Smoky Mountains National Park » There is Outstanding Fly Fishing in the Smoky Mountains

 Oconaluftee River Brown Trout

 The Oconaluftee River is a freestone stream of its origins as a mountain spring tumbles down the Newfound Gap following Hwy 441.
-Unlike rivers in the Shenandoah National Park, these rivers run cold all year round.
-The river widens as it passes through Cherokee, North Carolina to the confluence with Raven Fork.
-Eventually the river merges with the Tuckasegee.
+Unlike rivers in Shenandoah National Park, these rivers run cold all year round.
+The river widens as it passes through Cherokee, North Carolina, to the confluence with Raven Fork.
+Eventually, the river merges with the Tuckasegee.
 The river has many access points and parking pullouts along Hwy 441.
-The forest canopy is thick, overhanging the river banks, sometimes affecting your casting.
+Here the forest canopy is thick, overhanging the riverbanks, sometimes affecting your casting.
 The shade is welcome, providing shade from the heat of the day and keeps the waters cool.
-Today it protects us from the constant downpours.
+Today, it protects us from the constant downpours.

 Credit: T Phelps